 Let Your glory be above all the earth.

 a.
 Be exalted, O God, above the heavens: The refrain is repeated because of its goodness and for emphasis.
 It’s important to remember that David’s circumstances were not much better when he sang this song.
 He was delivered from the immediate danger at Gath, but a cave was a long way from the throne of Israel which God had promised him.
 David didn’t wait for his circumstances to change before he praised God above the heavens.

 b.
 Let Your glory be above all the earth: We sense the freedom in David’s spirit.
 Though in a cave, his soul glorified God above all the earth.

 i.
-Kidner observed regarding the repeated refrain: “Sung now not with the defiant faith of verse 5, but with grateful love.”
+Kidner observed regarding the repeated refrain: “Sung now not with the defiant faith of Psalm 57:5, but with grateful love.”